claws/txBOM/README.rst

     # strart the client's periodic observations update service.
     reactor.callWhenRunning(client.start)

-    # create a looping call that executes every minute that
+    # Create a looping call that executes every minute to
-    # will print out the client's current observations data.
+    # print out the client's current observations data.
     # If the script is left to run it should be observed that
     # the client updates its store of observations periodically.
     c = LoopingCall(print_current_observation, client)